ujjwal197629/mental-health-chatbot-using-django-and-machine-learning/README.md

-# General Ai mental health chatbot- powered by Django & machine learning
+# A mental health chatbot- powered by Django & machine learning

 ## How To Use This